Autodesk Fusion 360 | Cloud-based, integrated CAD/CAM software

 Autodesk offers alternative CAM software products for other industries and applications, including:

-There are many different software tools that can be used for woodworking (US Site), including Autodesk Fusion.
-Autodesk Fusion is easy-to-use 3D modelling software that allows you to design, test, modify and visualise your projects in 3D before bringing them to life.
+There are many different software tools that can be used for woodworking (US site), including Autodesk Fusion 360.
+Fusion 360 is easy-to-use 3D modelling software that allows you to design, test, modify and visualise your projects in 3D before bringing them to life.
 Each phase of the product journey is integrated into one CAD/CAM solution.
-Autodesk Fusion is cloud-based, which greatly improves collaboration within your business and across your supply chain, helping you be more productive and bring your products to market faster.
+Fusion 360 is cloud-based, which greatly improves collaboration within your business and across your supply chain, helping you be more productive and bring your products to market faster.

-For design, Autodesk Fusion provides parametric tools, advanced 3D modelling, sculpting, advanced nesting and arrange functionality to help optimise material utilisation and reduce waste.
-For manufacturing, Autodesk Fusion provides highly efficient CAM programming tools to simplify the process of generating NC machining code for a range of 2D and 3-axis routers.
+For design, Fusion 360 provides parametric tools, advanced 3D modelling, sculpting, advanced nesting and arrange functionality to help optimise material utilisation and reduce waste.
+For manufacturing, Fusion 360 provides highly efficient CAM programming tools to simplify the process of generating NC machining code for a range of 2D and 3-axis routers.

+The cost of Fusion 360 varies depending on your specific business needs and how frequently you need/want to use it.

 CAD/CAM software is used to design (CAD) and manufacture (CAM) products that we all use in our daily lives.
 From the chair that you’re sitting on, to the desk that you’re sitting at, to the computer or smartphone that you're using to read this article.
 All of these products have been designed using CAD software and then converted into physical objects using some kind of computer-aided manufacturing (CAM) process.